bredele/trace/README.md

 trace('connection');
 ```

   Trace doesn't provide any decorators and is based on an emitter.
-You can listen the logs locally or send them to a server:
+You can listen the logs locally or send them to a web worker or a server:

 ```js
 var trace = require('trace');